Prof-bilal/Prof-bilal/README.md

-# Abdullah Bilal
+# Hey, I'm Abdullah Bilal 👋

-### AI Product Engineer · Full-Stack Developer · Builder
+### AI Product Builder · Full-Stack Developer · Founder

-I'm **Abdullah Bilal**, a developer and student at **Aptech Learning Institute** building AI-powered products, developer tools, SaaS platforms, and real-time web applications.
+I'm **Abdullah Bilal**, a developer and student at **Aptech Learning Institute** focused on building **AI products, developer tools, SaaS platforms, and full-stack applications**.

-I enjoy taking an idea from **problem → architecture → MVP → working product**.
+I like turning ideas into working products — from **problem → architecture → MVP → product**.

 Currently exploring the intersection of: